- I have been out of school for a long time, and I'm not sure my professors will remember me. Whom else may I use as a

 New students are accepted once per year with a start date of fall semester.
 The final deadline for completing your application is May 9, 2017, though applicants are strongly encouraged to complete their applications by December 15, 2015, for full financial aid consideration. back to top

-Yes, the Graduate School has a 1000 combined point cutoff (Verbal and Quantitative) for admissions on the GRE if taken prior to August, 2011; or Math and Verbal subtest scores around the 50th percentile for GRE results 2011 and later.
-The graduate school also requires a 3.0 GPA or higher.
+Yes, the UNC-Chapel Hill Graduate School has a 1,000 combined point cutoff (verbal and quantitative) for admissions on the GRE if taken prior to August 2011; or math and verbal subtest scores around the 50th percentile for GRE results 2011 and later.
+The Graduate School also requires a 3.0 GPA or higher.
 These admission requirements are not absolute and other attributes such as work or volunteer experiences may be factored into admissions decisions. back to top

 I have been out of school for a long time, and I'm not sure my professors will remember me.
-Whom else may I use as a reference?
+Who else may I use as a reference?

 You may use employers or professional contacts who can speak to your character and potential to succeed in a graduate degree program.
 These may include clergy, teachers/mentors, supervisors, coaches, community leaders or politicians. back to top

 Every student has the opportunity to voluntarily self-identify with the University as having a disability or medical condition that may impact access to the programs and activities of the University.
-Self-Identification is available on-line through C-TOPS (Carolina Testing and Orientation Program) to graduate/professional students through Continuing Studies and Summer School.
-Self-ID forms are also available on the Accessibility Resources & Service Website.
-If you have a disability/chronic medical condition, we encourage you to utilize the support Accessibility Resources & Service may provide.
-They may be reached directly at 919-962-8300. back to top
+Self-identification is available online through C-TOPS (Carolina Testing and Orientation Program) to graduate/professional students through Continuing Studies and Summer School.
+Self-ID forms are also available on the Accessibility Resources & Service Website. back to top

 Yes.
 Students may complete their coursework on a part-time basis.
 The program of study for part-time students may last up to four years.
 Contact the division for more information. back to top